dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 work with a single ncplane.
 A reading function is any which accepts a **const struct ncplane**.

-A plane has a virtual cursor; move it with **ncplane_cursor_move_yx**.
+A plane has a virtual cursor; Set its new position with **ncplane_cursor_move_yx**.
 Specifying -1 as one or both coordinates will hold that axis constant.
+You may move a cursor relatively to its current position with **ncplane_cursor_move_rel**.
 Unless coordinates are specified for a call, action takes place at the plane's virtual cursor, which automatically moves along with output.
 The current virtual cursor location can be acquired with **ncplane_cursor_yx**.

 **ncplane_yx** returns the coordinates of the specified plane's origin, relative to the plane to which it is bound.
 Either or both of ***y*** and ***x*** may